Welcome to the HEASARC Bibliography

 Two of the missions not yet mentioned have played critical roles in this timeline.
 During support for the local Fermi peer review we reconnected with a former co-worker from STScI who put us in contact with his colleagues at CXC who in turn developed and maintain the Chandra Bibliography.
 We agreed to meet during a AAS meeting in Boston and they gave us a live-demo of their bibliography software.
 Weeks later they delivered a partial version of it for use at GSFC on the HEASARC bibliographies.
 A side note on Chandra here is while the HEASARC does contain Chandra data, we don't create links between the ADS and HEASARC in order to avoid confusion with CXC's own links to the ADS.

 Another mission not yet mentioned is Fermi, which has no ObsIDs for delivery to the ADS since the LAT is an all-sky instrument.
 Yet the Fermi group at GSFC desired a new bibliography format to replace their outdated version.
 One option we presented to them was the Chandra-format, since we now had the perl code from CXC.
 A few months later a new Fermi Bibliography was online.
 We currently maintain it by adding monthly bibcode updates from Jerry Bonnell of the Fermi team to the database.
 We added our own list of science subjects to choose from, but kept the general Chandra classification scheme that uses five different categories.
 This is critical because we've used this scheme throughout, classifying the other mission's bibcodes with this scheme in mind.
 A major point we keep hearing from other bibliographers is to be as consistent as possible, which can be a great challenge especially for a multi-mission archive.
 So although we've tried to do that here, there are portions of these publication lists that have been created by others with different clasification schemes in mind.
 Our attempt to be consistent is primarily with the missions currently in operation, and then we plan to eventually reclassify the lists that were created by others, but using our current scheme.
-All operational mission lists have been classified in the same manner except for Swift years 2010-2015 and INTEGRAL, which are in progress.
 We give a complete description of the scheme, two paragraphs below:

 We've used CXC's software to develop bibliography search pages for all of these previously mentioned missions.
 However in the spring of 2015 there was a NASA review of the HEASARC which required bibliography lists for all missions in html format.
 So instead of publishing the search pages we created from CXC's perl code, we used the database to generate the html publication lists which NASA HQ requested.
 The goal is still to add or replace the html lists with the perl-code search-pages, but for the time being these lists are in place as the HEASARC Bibliography.
 There remain several missions not mentioned, two being AGILE and MAXI, both in operation.
-There is currently no data for these missions in the HEASARC, so we don't deliver any bibcode/obsid link information to the ADS.
-However since the HEASARC will eventually archive them, they have publication lists in our bibliography.
+There is currently no data for AGILE in the HEASARC, and MAXI data has just become available, so we currently don't deliver any bibcode/obsid link information to the ADS.
+The idea was that since the HEASARC would eventually archive their data, we include their publication lists in our bibliography.
 Then briefly, neither GALEX or FUSE are expected to have data in the HEASARC nor are currently in operation.
 Yet since the HEASARC contains observations tables which link to the corresponding data files in other archives, we still include their publication lists in our bibliography, but do not include them in the "Publication Totals" table on the main HEASARC Bibliography page.

 I've not mentioned the pre-1990 missions, but am taking another look at those now, so will be adding more here as I proceed: ARIEL-V - papers using the ASM (all sky monitor) and SSI (sky survey instrument) are included in the Ariel-V bibliography, since the HEASARC does not include the RMC (rotation modulation colimator), the high resolution proportional counter spectrometer, the polarimeter spectrometer, or the scintillation telescope data.
 COS-B - papers using the spark chamber gamma-ray detector are included in the COS-B bibliography, since the HEASARC does not include the proportional counter data.
 SAS-2 - papers using any SAS-2 data are included in the bibliography, as the HEASARC contains raw data for all SAS-2 instruments.
 Copernicus - papers using the UCL/MSSL x-ray instrument (UCLXE) are included in the Copernicus bibliography.
 No papers using the Princeton UV telescope/spectrometer (which are listed and data archived at STScI/MAST) are included, since the HEASARC contains the raw UCLXE data.
 Vela-5B - papers using the x-ray ASM (all sky monitor) instrument, also called the scintillation x-ray detector (XC), are included in the Vela-5B bibliography.
 No papers using either the gamma-ray detectors, or the hemispherical plate electrostatic analyzer (SM) detectors are included, since the HEASARC contains only the ASM lightcurve data.